FrancescaForbicini/Distributed-Systems/README.md

 # Distributed-Systems
 My colleague and I followed at Politecnico of Milano the course "Distributed Systems".
-We made the project called "Transactional key-value store" that consisted in implementementing a distributed transactional key-value store.
+We made the project called "Transactional key-value store" that consisted in implementing a distributed transactional key-value store.

 Requirements:

   Clients submit transactions.
 Each transaction is a list of read and write operations:
     ● write(k, v) inserts/updates value v for key k
     ● read(k) returns the value associated to key k (or null if the key is not present)